Experts: Capitol riot product of years of hateful rhetoric

 Proud Boys leader Henry “Enrique” Tarrio was arrested this week and ordered to stay out of Washington after he was accused of vandalizing a Black Lives Matter banner at a historic Black church last month.
 During a debate with Biden, Trump refused to criticize the Proud Boys, instead saying the group should “stand back and stand by.”

 Greenblatt called on social media platforms to immediately suspend Trump’s accounts for violating their terms of service.
+Twitter later locked the president’s account, demanding that he remove tweets excusing violence and threatening “permanent suspension.”

 “This is a dark day for democracy,” Greenblatt said.
 “I never would have imagined in my lifetime that we would be witnessing armed protesters storming the halls of Congress.”